DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 | -- | --|
 |![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Number_of_Fires_per_size_class_in_UT.png)|![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Number_of_Fires_per_size_class_in_HI.png)|

 Fig. 2.
-6: The US Wildfires counts per size class in each state (1992 - 2015)
+8: The US Wildfire counts per size class in each state (1992 - 2015)

 Comparing the plots for different states in Fig. 2.
-6 shows that the number of wildfires generally decreases as the size of the fire increases.
+8 shows that the number of wildfires generally decreases as the size of the fire increases.
 However, Alaska does not follow this trend and as shown in Fig. 2.
-6 - 47, the number of wildfires increases as the size of the fire increases from around 100 acres (class D) up to more than 5,000 acres (class G).
+8 - 47, the number of wildfires increases as the size of the fire increases from around 100 acres (class D) up to more than 5,000 acres (class G).
 To further understand the wildfire occurrence in different states, the fire cause in each state is investigated in the following.

 <a name="8"></b>
 ##### US wildfires count and size distribution per cause of the wildfire across the country or within each state